 Early intervention – If someone you know shows signs of developing schizophrenia, it is important to get them help as soon as possible.
 The earlier treatment begins, the better the chances for a successful outcome.

-Psychoeducation – Learning about schizophrenia and its symptoms can be helpful for both people with the disorder and their loved ones.
-Psychoeducation programs can provide information on how to manage symptoms, how to cope with stress, and how to best support someone who has schizophrenia.
+Psychosocial Treatment – Learning about schizophrenia and its symptoms can be helpful for both people with the disorder and their loved ones.
+Psychosocial programs can provide information on how to manage symptoms, how to cope with stress, and how to best support individuals with schizophrenia.

 Keep reading for more engaging content to learn more about neurodiversity!